 The Range of Issues around Lost Cultural Goods

-Since Isabel Pfeiffer-Poensgen took office in 2004, the work of the foundation has been focused on several crucial cultural policy initiatives.
-For example in 2008, Pfeiffer-Poensgen initiated the urgently necessary, fundamental research of the holdings of German museums, libraries, and archives for wartime loot from the Nazi period.
+Since 2004, the work of the foundation has been focused on several crucial cultural policy initiatives.
+For example in 2008, the urgently necessary, fundamental research of the holdings of German museums, libraries, and archives for wartime loot from the Nazi period was initiated.
 Until the establishment of the Berlin Arbeitsstelle für Provenienzforschung (AfP) as part of the Deutsches Zentrum Kulturgutverluste in 2015, the AfP awarded 12 million euros for 170 research projects.
 With the funds provided by the foundation for the AfP—1.7 million euros—and the additional funds for the individual project supporters—7.7 million—thanks to the AfP projects a total of 21.
 4 million euros flowed into the decentralized search for Nazi plunder in 126 German collections.
 Numerous restitutions to the heirs of dispossessed collectors could be carried out due to the research results.
 The Kulturstiftung has stood by institutions—and will continue to do so—in the legal acquisition of the objects after restitution.

 The German-Russian Museum Dialogue